-Overarching guidance on the principles of assessment, treatment of income and
+Overarching guidance on the principles of assessment, treatment of income and expenditure, debt, benefits, childcare costs and institutional budgeting is in Chapter 2.

 Previously there were two different assessment models for part-time students:

 - Standard income/expenditure assessment. - Threshold assessment model.